codex/samples-blockchain/README.md

 1. Checkout the repository
-2. cd to docker
+2. cd to docker docker/docker-compose
 3. Run below command to start peering
+$ sudo docker-compose -f sawtooth-local-validator-peer.yaml up
+in order to bring down, d Ctrl + C and the run below command
+$ sudo docker-compose -f sawtooth-local-validator-peer.yaml down
-4. To enter the shell run below command and then yuo can start testing in peering mode.
+4. To enter the shell , open the new terminal window  and run below command and then yuo can start testing in peering mode.
+$docker exec -it sawtooth-shell-default bash